 Some think that freelance accounting, even with an accounting degree and certifications, would not allow those working independently to earn a good income.
 However, the numbers may surprise you.

-As of 2017, 3.9 million workers worked from their home or another location that wasn’t an office setting.
-This was an increase of 115% from 12 years earlier.
-In May 2020, 48.7 million people, about 35% of the employed workforce, reported that they had worked from home in the prior four weeks because of COVID-19.
+As of 2024, around 22 million workers worked from their home or another location that wasn’t an office setting.
 Upwork estimates that 22% of the workforce (36.2 Million Americans) will work remotely by 2025.
 While it used to take a lot of effort for an accounting firm to hire a remote accountant, the difficulties are no longer as overwhelming and, as long as both parties work hard, they can arrive at a point where they are able to work smoothly as a team.
 The Big Four accounting firms (Ernst & Young, Deloitte, KPMG, and PricewaterhouseCoopers) are actually industry leaders who encourage flexibility for accountants and team members.

 The Bureau of Labor Statistics (BLS) also reports that auditors and accountants are more frequently working from home.
-As a profession, accounting and finance pay high salaries; the national average annual rate was $73,500 as of 2020.
-The highest-paid 10% of accountants and auditors earned almost $128,000 annually.
+As a profession, accounting and finance pay high salaries; the national average annual rate was $79,880 as of 2023.
+The highest-paid 10% of accountants and auditors earned almost $137,000 annually.
 If you’re interested in working from home as a freelance accountant, there has never been a better time to get out of the office, and into a job.
+Learn which accounting careers are the highest paying and the career paths to get there.

 Search All Programs